COLUMNS

 Ryan Murphy Is Back At It Again With Trauma Fest “Monsters: The Lyle and Erik Menendez Story”

-One thing about Ryan Murphy, he’s going to try to make true crime sexy.
+One thing about Ryan Murphy, he’s intent on making true crime sexy.
 From Glee to tackling the world of true crime, Murphy has a lot of awards under his belt — for better or for worse.
-After his highly acclaimed American Crime Story series, which included the incredibly done The People vs OJ Simpson and the Darren Chris epic of The Assassination of Gianni Versace, he hit big with Monster: The Jeffrey Dahmer Story.
+After his highly acclaimed American Crime Story series, which included the incredibly done The People vs OJ Simpson and the Darren Chris epic about The Assassination of Gianni Versace, he hit big with Monster: The Jeffrey Dahmer Story.

-Not only was it one of the first major television trials, it was also rocked Americans to their very core.
+Not only was it one of the first major television trials, it also rocked Americans to their very core.
 Here were two handsome, rich boys who had it all.
 Everything about the boys was contrary to their belief about killers — mind you, this was before movies like American Psycho.
-The American public were fascinated, yet unmoored.
-How could those two boys, perfectly normal looking boys, do something so heinous?
+The American public was fascinated, yet unmoored.
+How could those two boys, perfectly normal-looking boys, do something so heinous?

 This is the question Ryan Murphy is trying to unpack in the ambitious Monsters: The Lyle and Erik Menendez Story.
 Delving deep into the murders, the boys, their motivations, and the history of the family, Murphy’s epic is a study in scale.
 It takes us through decades, then zeroes in on crucial minutes of the case, then zooms back out again.